Best Creatine Supplements for Muscle Growth (2025)

 People with pre-existing kidney disease should consult a physician before supplementing.
 Everyone else — it's one of the safest supplements available.

 Creatine monohydrate is the single most cost-effective supplement for athletic performance.
 It works, it's safe, it's cheap, and it's been proven in hundreds of studies.
-Take 5g every day, don't overthink it.
+The data is unambiguous, the cost is negligible, and the only mistake you can make is overcomplicating it.

 Frequently asked